Montreal Jofa Titan

 The Montreal Jofa Titan (1998–99) was a professional women's ice hockey team in the National Women's Hockey League (NWHL).
-The team played its home games at the Concordia University, Ed Meagher Arena in Montreal, Quebec, Canada.
+The team played its home games at the Ed Meagher Arena in Montreal, Quebec, Canada.

 History

 Montreal Jofa Titan began in the Repentigny Senior AA League.
-The team won the 1995-96 regular season and the 1996 Senior AA Quebec provincial championship.
-The Jofa Titan joined the National Women's Hockey League (NWHL) in 1998-99.
+The team won the 1995–96 regular season and the 1996 Senior AA Quebec provincial championship.
+The Jofa Titan joined the National Women's Hockey League (NWHL) in 1998–99.
 The team closed in 1999 after just one season in the NWHL.